containers/podman.io_old/getting-started/index.md

 # Getting Started with Podman

-Podman is a utility provided as part of the libpod library.
+[What is Podman?](https://docs.podman.io) Podman is a utility provided as part of the libpod library.
 It can be used to create and maintain containers.
 The following tutorial will teach you how to set up Podman and perform some basic commands.